fcesc-code/quiz/README.md

 ### Version 0.2.0

-1. Include a component to notify UI when there is no internet connection or API throws an error
+1. ❌ Include a component to notify UI when there is no internet connection or API throws an error
-2. Limit maximum calls of API when error is thrown or connection is broken
+2. ❌ Limit maximum calls of API when error is thrown or connection is broken
-3. Load mockdata to local run app when there is no internet connection
+3. ❌ Load mockdata to local run app when there is no internet connection
-4. Include GitHub Actions to launch testing for continuous delivery
+4. ✔️ Include GitHub Actions to launch testing for continuous delivery
-5. Lazy loading and optimized image source set for all components
+5. ✔️ Lazy loading and ❌ optimized image source set for all components
-6. Create database and backend app to store user and leaderboard results
+6. ❌ Create database and ❌ backend app to store user and leaderboard results
-7. Integrate backend data to the app
+7. ❌ Integrate backend data to the app
-8. Change Flux for Redux to reduce boilerplate
+8. ✔️ Increase testing coverage
-9. Increase testing coverage
+9. ❌ Include GitHub Actions for continuous deployment in firebase
-10. Include GitHub Actions for continuous deployment in firebase
+10. ❌ Optimize responsive design and ❌ accessibility of the site

-11. Optimize responsive design and accessibility of the site
+_Ticks indicate current development status of each task_

 ### Version 0.1.0